SEOService2020/laravel-timezone/README.md

 use HasTimezone;
 ```

-If you use package default attributes setup, `User` model has attribute `detect_timezone`.
-If you wish to work with it, you can add boolean cast for your `User` model:
+If you wish to work with `detect_timezone` attribute directly, you can add boolean cast for your `User` model:

 ```php
 protected $casts = [